Sahil-Rajarai/McSharesAPI/README.md

   * 200 OK in successful GET operations
   * 201 Created in successful creation of customers
   * 400 Bad Request if the request is incorrect due to validations
-  * 404 Not Found if no customers are found when returning customer by their Id or name
+  * 404 Not Found if no customers are found when getting a customer by their Id or name
   * 409 Conflict if customer with the same Id is inserted again in the database
 * All const variables and error messages are saved in the CustomerTypes and ErrorMessages class